opentext/appworks-js/README.md

 ````
 openDirect(filename)
-open a file in another iOS app installed on the device
-- filename is the name of the file you would like to open at the application root
 ````
 open a file in another iOS app installed on the device
 - <b>filename</b>: the name of the file you would like to open at the application root